What is AWS re:Invent?

 Also, think about how you want to absorb the content.
 AWS has several session formats:

 - Keynotes — These are the big news-making talks.
 They usually feature case studies and big product unveilings.
 If a keynote is happening, there won’t be any other sessions happening during that time slot.
 Seating is reserved, but there are overflow areas everywhere.

 - Standard Breakout Sessions — These are 60-minute lecture-style talks, usually with hundreds of participants.

 - 2.5 hour workshops — These are hands-on-keyboard sessions, usually with 100-150 participants.
 Sometimes participants are formed into groups to solve problems using AWS services.

 - Chalk talks — These are more interactive sessions, usually with 50-100 participants.
 Generally, several AWS experts will give a brief talk, with most of the time reserved for questions and discussion.

 - Builders Sessions — These are the most intimate sessions, with a max of 6 participants and a facilitator.
 An AWS expert will lead the group through the process of building something in AWS.

 You can also schedule a one-on-one session with a support engineer, if you want to deep dive into your own questions.

 Registering for Workshops

 The session catalog is released in July and new content is added right up until the week of the conference.
-Registration opens up October 19, but don’t wait until the last minute to start looking through the catalog!
+Registration opens up in mid-October, but don’t wait until the last minute to start looking through the catalog!
 It takes time to sort through all of the options, and you want to be ready to act when registration opens.